 Like many insects, they move inside for the winter months.
 They usually enter through gaps in roofs, attics, and eaves, and settle in warm, sun-facing spaces.
 Although the leave around early spring, they have been known to return to previously occupied spaces, leading to annual infestations.

+It is important that you correctly identify the source of the cluster fly infestation before you decide the correct course of action.
 You should check the following areas to see if your property has a cluster fly problem:

 - Check around doors and windows.